 Even though rats will leave aluminum foil alone at first, it won’t deter them indefinitely.
 Most rats will overcome their aversion to aluminum foil and start chewing through it to reach what they want.

 It’s helpful to put aluminum foil around your home, yard, or near food to scare off small rodent pests.
-Mice will be frightened by the foil, so they’ll keep their distance.
+The foil frightens mice, so they keep their distance.

 Unfortunately, this won’t work with rats.
-Leaving food wrapped in aluminum foil in the open is unlikely to deter rats from eating through the thin sheet metal wrapping and accessing the food within.
+Leaving food wrapped in aluminum foil in the open will unlikely deter rats from eating through the thin sheet metal wrapping and accessing the food within.

 Will Rats Eat Aluminum Foil?